rehanmq/asic-soc-ml-accelerator-verification/README.md

 ## 📌 Target Role

-This project is part of a hardware-centric portfolio built specifically to match the **ASIC Design Verification Engineer** role at [Amazon Annapurna Labs](https://www.amazon.jobs/en/teams/annapurna).
+This project is part of a hardware-centric portfolio built specifically to match the **ASIC Design Verification Engineer** role at top Semiconductor Designing Companies of the world.
 It demonstrates my passion for:

 - Hardware/software co-design
 - ML accelerator design